Weight lifting is recommended as an integral part of women’s physical workout and not only for those who are into bodybuilding.

 Eating the right food will aid in achieving your health and fitness goals.

-Mistake 2: Having the Fear to Lift Heavy Weight
+Mistake 2: Having the Fear of Lifting Heavy Weight

 Some women are not drawn to weightlifting simply because it is really not easy especially when you have to lift heavy weights.